Room Selection

 New first-year and transfer students joining the Briton community in the Fall semester will not participate in the Room Selection Process, but will submit style and roommate preferences through the New Student Housing Request Form.

 Every returning student receives a unique “Lottery Number” which helps ensure a fair and equitable process.
 Lottery numbers are not random.
 However, they are based only on units completed as provided by the Albion College registrar.
 Other factors, such as grades, Greek or athletic status, leadership in student organizations, etc. do not impact lottery numbers.
-Group lottery priority is the average lottery number of students in an application group.
+Lottery numbers impact the date and time of students’ designated selection time blocks.

 Any student who selects a room during the RSP but is not registered for Fall semester classes by the end of April may be removed from their selected assignment and placed on a wait list, pending registration.